Southern Country Fried Steak

 Jane’s Krazy Mixed Up Salt can be found at most grocery stores and is also available on Amazon or through the brand’s website.

-Can I use a different type of steak?
+Can I use a different cut of steak for country fried steak?

 For this recipe, you will want to stick with cubed round steak.